bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 When using seleniumRobot-grid, these environment variables will be set on grid node For cloud test, these variables are not needed

+If you want to set some appium capabilities, use 'appiumCaps' parameter when the needed capabilities are not provided by framework

 #### Application test on android ####